Danjari/lytport_frontend/README.md

 ### Technical Choices
 - **React**: React was choosen for its component-based architecture, which makes reusability across the application a bit easier.
 - **Tailwind CSS**: Tailwind CSS was used for styling due to its utility-first approach that makes it easy to apply consistent design more efficiently and easily.
-- **JavaScript**: JavaScropt enables dynamic interactions within components, such as chat input handling and rendering lists of metrics and post types.
+- **JavaScript**: JavaScrpt enables dynamic interactions within components, such as chat input handling and rendering lists of metrics and post types.

 ### AI Usage
-AI was used to debug some of the codes and to gather ideas.
+- Chat GPT : it was used to debug some of the codes and to gather ideas.
+- Claude: To generate some parts of the README.